jfpedroza/neotest-elixir/README.md

       -- Can be a function that receives the position, to return a dynamic value -- Default: {}
       args = {"--trace"},
+      -- Command wrapper
+      -- Must be a function that receives the mix command as a table, to return a dynamic value -- Default: function(cmd) return cmd end
+      post_process_command = function(cmd)
+        return vim.tbl_flatten({"env", "FOO=bar"}, cmd})
+      end,
       -- Delays writes so that results are updated at most every given milliseconds -- Decreasing this number improves snappiness at the cost of performance -- Can be a function to return a dynamic value.